 Change 4 Children:

-West Ridge Elementary School Basket:
+School Supplies Basket:

 Teen Foster Care Basket:

 The Teenage Foster Care program is administered by Kenosha Human Development Services, Inc. The program serves youth from both Racine and Kenosha, with the shelter located in Kenosha.
 Children can stay for a maximum of 60 days.
 Other services provided include independent living placements for 17-19 year-olds.
-Brandy and Allen Smith, from Covenant, work at this program.

 Unopened items to collect for Teenage Foster Care: lotion, shampoo, conditioner, soap, toothpaste, toothbrushes, deodorant, facial cleansers, nail care items, nail polish, nail clippers, make-up for all skin types, after-shave, cologne and perfume.
 Donations can be put in the labeled basket in the Providence Room (opposite the sanctuary) year-round.